-Further transitional exemptions are proposed for the following second-phase entities:
+Further transitional exemptions are proposed for “second phase” entities, such as those which:

-those who fall within the Act’s definition of “financial institution”, but which are intended to be subject to the Act only in the second phase of reforms (such as real estate agents, lawyers, accountants, conveyancing practitioners, the Lotteries Commission and the Racing Board)
+fall within the Act’s definition of “financial institution” but which are intended to be subject to the Act only in the second phase of reforms (such as real estate agents, lawyers, accountants and conveyancing practitioners)

 Thresholds and inclusions

 Consideration is being given to whether New Zealand’s current occasional transactions threshold for financial institutions of NZ$10,000 should be raised to match that in Australia (AU$10,000).
 A lower threshold is being considered for casinos.

 Several values (20%, 25% and 50%) have been suggested as possible thresholds for deeming a person to be the beneficial owner of a customer and so requiring a due diligence investigation, with 25% the preferred option.
 This is consistent with the Australian and UK thresholds.

 A threshold of NZ$1,000 has been proposed for requiring due diligence in relation to foreign currency exchange services and money and postal orders.
 NZ$5,000 has been proposed as the threshold for travellers’ cheques.

 A NZ$2,500 maximum value threshold is proposed for non-cash redeemable stored value cards, which are proposed to be included within the Act’s scope under regulations.
 For cash redeemable cards, two thresholds would need to be met - a maximum value of NZ$1,000 at any one time, together with a NZ$10,000 annual maximum value.